Intrinsic Image Transfer for Illumination Manipulation: Experimental Results

-Our algorithm can be extended to high dynamic range (HDR) image compression to improve the visibility of dark regions.
-In particular, it can help to suppress the distorted details or artifacts generated by these prevailing methods such as gradient-domain (GD) compression~\cite{fattal2002gradient} and weighted least square (WLS) filter~\cite{farbman2008edge}.
-We deal with the image luminance based on the same aforementioned configurations.
-The saturation is restored with a heuristic de-saturation setup as described in~\cite{fattal2002gradient}.
+It is easy to see the proposed IIT method can be extended to high dynamic range (HDR) image compression to improve the visibility of dark regions.
+Similarly, it helps to suppress the distorted details or artifacts, providing the comparable or superior results than the prevailing cutting-edge methods.
+In this case, we apply the proposed IIT model on image luminance with the same aforementioned configurations.
+The saturation is restored with a heuristic de-saturation setup as described in\cite{fattal2002gradient}.

 where ${C =\{ R,G,B\}}$ are red, green and blue channels of color images, ${L_{in}}$ and ${L_{out}}$ denote the source and mapped luminance, and ${s}$ controls the saturation with an empirical value between 0.4 and 0.6 to produce satisfying results.